kubernetes-sigs/kustomize/demos/mySql.md

 EOF
 ```

-Specify the patch file in the manifest:
+Add the patch file to `kustomize.yaml`:

 <!-- @specifyPatch @test -->
 ```